dregiske/personal-news-rec/README.md

 ## 1. Project Overview

-Build a web application that suggests news articles tailored to each user based on (a) collaborative filtering of reading histories and (b) content-based similarity on article metadata.
+This is a web application that suggests news articles tailored to each user based on:
+1) Reading histories
+2) Content-based similarity on article metadata
+3) Interaction histories

 ### Core Features
-- User Authentication
+- User Authentication (JWT)
 - Sign-up / Log-in
-- Secure password storage (e.g., hashing)
+- Secure password storage (hashing)
 - User Interaction Tracking
 - Store what articles the user reads, likes, or skips
 - Store keywords from user searches or article metadata